 Pupils practise natural intonation (exclamation, interrogation, etc) and pronunciation

 Attending and participating in the plays and workshops is an exciting adventure!
 Your enthusiasm will inspire pupils.

-We create theatre and workshops in French and English for students learning them as a foreign language
+We create theatre and workshops in English for students learning it as a foreign language

 All the vocabulary, conjugation, grammar and various expressions used in our plays are appropriate to the curriculum.
 The actors speak slowly and clearly, and use repetition so that students can fully follow the storyline and are kept enthralled by the show.
 In addition, a summary, a glossary, song lyrics, etc, are available online, so that teachers can prepare the students for the day of the show and thereby maximize their theatre experience.